ayaryabi/xarvis/brain/auth_subscription_implementation_guide.md

 5. Finally, thoroughly test the entire flow

 This layered approach ensures each component builds upon a solid foundation, resulting in a robust authentication and subscription system for your SaaS application.

+current progress of authentication 26.03.25

+  1. Setup: Clerk is integrated via the ClerkProvider in your root layout (src/app/layout.tsx).
+  2. Auth Pages: You have standard sign-in and sign-up pages using Clerk's pre-built components:
+    - /sign-in/[[...sign-in]]/page.tsx - Uses <SignIn /> component
+    - /sign-up/[[...sign-up]]/page.tsx - Uses <SignUp /> component
+  3. Auth Middleware: Configured in middleware.ts to:
+    - Protect routes that require authentication
+    - Define public routes (/, /sign-in, /sign-up, /api/webhooks/clerk, etc.)

+  Supabase Integration

+  Supabase serves as your database with these key components:

+  1. Clients:
+    - supabaseAdmin with service role key for admin operations
+    - supabaseClient with anon key for client-side operations
+  2. Data Models:
+    - Users table with Clerk ID mapping
+    - Organizations table for team management
+    - Subscription plans and organization memberships

+  Authentication Flow

+  1. User Signs Up/In:
+    - User authenticates through Clerk's UI
+    - Clerk handles email verification, password management, etc.
+  2. Webhook Handler (/api/webhooks/clerk/route.ts):
+    - Receives events from Clerk (user created, updated, deleted)
+    - Verifies webhook signature using SVIX
+    - Syncs user data with your Supabase database
+  3. User Creation Process:
+    - When a user is created in Clerk, the webhook triggers
+    - createUserWithOrganization() function:
+        - Creates a user record in Supabase
+      - Creates a default organization for the user
+      - Adds the user as an admin to their organization
+      - Assigns a free subscription plan
+  4. User Updates:
+    - When a user updates their profile in Clerk, the webhook triggers
+    - updateUserProfile() syncs changes to your Supabase database

+  This architecture gives you a robust auth system with:
+  - Professional auth UI/UX from Clerk
+  - Database flexibility with Supabase
+  - Organization/team management
+  - Subscription plan infrastructure